eosnetworkfoundation/grant-framework/applications/SBA-Web3.md

 ### Project Details

-> We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):
 - **A. Framework:** Multi-tenant software framework to enable Web3, EOS modules that sync with QUickBooks Online (QBO) and capability to sync with QB and other accounting solutions.
 - **B. Partner Accounts:** Configure EOS account for all the partners that work with EOS/Web3 including Customers, Vendors/Suppliers/Subcontractors, Employees and the comppany using the system
 - **C. tipit Pay:** Secure online payment system that can allow EOS payments in addition to traditional Credit Card and ACH payments using various processors.  tipit Pay links are added to invoices and emails of invoices.
 Example: https://pay.tipit.io/home?platform=tipitpayrequest&to=gilsertience&amount=1000&symbol=GIL&contract=gilsertience&memo=But%20why%20not%20tho&precision=4
 - **D. Web3 Monitoring:** Monitor company and partner accounts for transactions that should be captured into the accounting system.
 This includes payments received into specific EOS accounts, for example receiving Pomelo grant funds and getting invoice payments from customers and sending payments to vendors and employees.
 - **E. QBO Sync:** Sync all transactions to and from EOS blockchain into QBO.
 - **F. Pricing Oracle:** Capture token prices at the time of the transaction for accurate accounting into QBO.
 For example, if 5 EOS is received from a Pomelo grant at multiple different times, the system will accurately price those transations into the base currency, typically USD.
-- **G. Ideathon:** Small Business Accounting & Web3 won the Ideathon on 14 Nove 2022.
+- **G. Ideathon:** Small Business Accounting & Web3 won the Ideathon on 14 Nov 2022.
 The presentation and description can be found here: https://devpost.com/software/small-business-accounting-web3

 ### Ecosystem Fit